 Wired security cameras usually have two wires.
 One is connected to the mains power, via an AC-12DC adaptor plug.
-The other is a signal wire that travels to the Digital Video Recorder (DVR) for analogue systems, or via a wired network for digital IP systems.
+The other is a signal wire that travels to the Digital Video Recorder (DVR) for analogue systems, or via a wired network for digital IP systems (NVR systems).

 - A very secure signal connection, as there is minimal interference.
-Wireless systems risk loosing signal, meaning your camera footage can be disrupted.
+Wireless systems risk losing signal, meaning your camera footage can be disrupted.

-- Wired cameras do not have a range limitation.
+- Wired cameras have much more range than wireless signal systems.
 Signal strength of wireless cameras become weaker when travelling through objects such as walls, and going long distance.

 - Less risk of a wired connection being hacked.
 Wireless systems are open to hacking, as the signal travelling through air can be intercepted.

-- Less time lag as a signal travells faster through a wire, rather than through air as in the wireless systems.
+- Less time lag as a signal travels faster through a wire, rather than through air as in the wireless systems.

 Resolution is important when it comes to selecting a home CCTV system.
-Higher resolutions provide a clearer and sharper images compared to lower ones.
+Higher resolutions provide a clearer and sharper image compared to lower ones.

 The size and type of light detecting chip used in cameras also play a major role in image quality.
 CMOS chips (1/4″) are lower quality than larger CCD (1/3″) ones.
 The larger the chip, higher the quality as bigger chips are able to pick up more light.

-Camera can also have different sensitivities to light.
+Cameras can also have different sensitivities to light.
 This is important if you need a good quality image in low light levels.
 Camera light sensitively is measured in lux.
 This can be in the range of 0.001 – 130,000 lux.
-Lower lux levels means a better image in low light conditions.
+Lower lux levels mean a better image in low light conditions.